louismartin/http-monitor/README.md

 HTTP log monitoring console program (python 3.4)

-Parameters should be set in parameters.cfg
+Set log path and parameters in parameters.cfg

 On Linux:
 -Set files as executables: